-Mall locked down as police investigate reports of gunfire
+Mall locked down as police investigate gunfire; no injuries

 Albany police said no injuries were reported in the incident at Crossgates Mall in suburban Guilderland, where multiple police agencies converged.
 Store employees and shoppers were directed to shelter in place and police blocked traffic from entering entrances to the complex.

-“It appears there definitely was shots fired ,” Albany County Sheriff Craig Apple told the Times Union.
+“It appears there definitely was shots fired,” Albany County Sheriff Craig Apple told the Times Union.
 “We’ve got cars on the way over there now.”

+Pyramid Management Group, which operates the mall, said the facility would remain closed for the evening while the investigation continued.

+“This afternoon’s unfortunate and isolated incident at Crossgates appears to have been between known acquaintances and not a random act or part of any intentional threat against the property,” Pyramid said in a statement.
+“The altercation resulted in the discharge of a firearm inside our facility.”

 An Albany man was convicted of reckless endangerment after shots were fired inside the mall in the fall of 2016.
 No one was injured in that incident.